Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       2. The ingest source MUST use the same URL for HTTP POST requests as the failed instance.
       3. The new  ingest source POST request
-          MUST include the same cmaf header or init fragment box moov and [=ftyp=] as the failed instance
+          MUST include the same cmaf header or init fragment as the failed instance
       4. The ingest source
           MUST be properly synced with all other running ingest sources for the same live presentation to generate synced audio/video